 Everyone wants to put themselves out there in the world. – to be noticed, to be acknowledged, to be sought after.
 From the oldest innovations to one that bring us closer to people who are physically far away from us- the telephone, to the invention of the portable mobile phones, the invention of Internet based mediums to reach out beyond geographic boundaries, such as emails, voice calls over the internet, video calls, etc. In this article, you will learn all about Webinars, and how you can successfully run your very own Webinar.

-The first topic in question is, What Exactly Is Webinar?
+The first topic here is, What is a Webinar?

 Webinar is an amalgamation of the two words – Web-Based Seminar.
 It is a lecture, presentation, workshop or seminar conducted over the Web.
 It is an interactive session, where viewers can interact, ask questions, and show their reactions to the seminar or lecture being conducted by the host.
-There are various softwares which can be used to conduct a Webinar, such as Google+ Hangouts, Webinars OnAir, Skype, Adobe Connect, etc. These Webinars are often free, but they can also be chargeable, depending on the host of the Webinar.
+There are various webinar softwares which can be used to conduct a Webinar, such as Google Hangouts webinars, Webinars OnAir, Skype, Adobe Connect, etc. Most often these are free Webinars, but they can also be chargeable, depending on the host of the Webinar.

 This is a very interesting concept which is gaining popularity fast, and if you want to know how you can run your very first Webinar, here are some tips and tricks which can help you.